DanWahlin/CodeWithDanDockerServices/README.md

       Note: `You MUST have Docker Desktop` for this particular demo to work or another local Kubernetes option such as Minikube.

-1. Do a `production` Docker Compose build (see `docker-compose.yml` for instructions on doing the build) to create the local images
+1. Do a `production` Docker Compose build (see `docker-compose.yml` for instructions on doing the build) to create the local images.
+Ensure that you set
+APP_ENV=production as mentioned in the compose file.
 1. Open a command-prompt at the root of the project
 1. Run the following to add the database passwords as secrets (yes - these are simple passwords for the demo :-)):